Volunteering

 The Ancaster Horticultural Society offers volunteer gardening opportunities in Ancaster.
 They also offer annual memberships.
 They have hosted the Trillium Awards in Ancaster for gardens in Ancaster.

-Art Gallery of Hamilton Volunteer Committee
+Art Gallery of Hamilton Volunteer Association

 Art Gallery of Hamilton